Natan25/Example/README.md

 # Example
-This is an example repository to illustrate Github tools for DevPSU Startup.
+This is an example repository to illustrate how to use Github's Kanban board for DevPSU Startup.